 We support methods of Maria Montessori by having diverse and appropriate child and adult sized furnishings and resources which reflect authentic and home like environments as well as real tools to allow children to freely access and explore materials.

-Child Learning and Development Tracking
+Child Learning and Development Documentation

 Our service supports children’s individual learning and development through tracking children's significant learning experiences during their time at ACELP.
 Our curriculum is emergent allowing flexibility and adaption based on children’s interests, curiosities, ideas and theories.
 We promote and encourage regular family input into their child’s learning.

-Our educational leaders can further discuss our documentation processes for children upon orientation or enrolment.
+Our Educational Leaders can further discuss our documentation processes for children upon orientation or enrolment.

 Transition to School Programs